 Visiting and meditating in several of the beautiful Swedish churches with connections to Swedenborg was a powerful experience.
 It made me reflect on his own devotional practice (while he rejected much of the theology of Lutheranism, with which the Church of Sweden is alligned, he was known to partake regularly in the sacraments), and its significance to the way the Christianity of his time and social location, including its culture, aesthetic, and tradition, informed his thinking and feeling.
 Much like the Church of England, the Church of Sweden developed out of a devoutly Catholic cultural and religious milieu, which adapted to the political allegiance of the Swedish crown with the Protestant Reformation.
 This is beautifully evident in both the architecture and liturgy prevalent now and at the time of Swedenborg, which places a significant role on sacrament and ritual.
 To him, having developed a profound symbolic interpretation of the Christian rites, participation in the sacraments must have been a deeply mystical and transformative experience…

-Rev. Thom Muller is pastor at Hillside, an Urban Sanctuary, in El Cerrito, California, as well as senior editor of Our Daily Bread.
+Rev. Thom Muller is pastor at the Swedenborgian Society of the East Bay at Hillside, an Urban Sanctuary in El Cerrito, California, as well as senior editor of Our Daily Bread.
 His passions include the intersection of spirituality and psychology, interfaith theology, and the Western esoteric tradition.
 A native of Germany, Rev. Muller was ordained into the ministry of the Swedenborgian Church of North America in 2016, upon receiving his theological education at Bryn Athyn College of the New Church and the Center for Swedenborgian Studies and Pacific School of Religion at the Graduate Theological Union in Berkeley.